godaddy/tartufo/README.md

                                   Check the names of files being scanned as well as their contents.  [default: scan-
                                   filenames]
-  -ip, --include-path-patterns TEXT
-                                  Specify a regular expression which matches
-                                  Git object paths to include in the scan.
-                                  This option can be specified multiple times to include multiple patterns.
-If not
-                                  provided (default), all Git object paths are included unless otherwise excluded via the
-                                  --exclude-path-patterns option.
-  -xp, --exclude-path-patterns TEXT
-                                  Specify a regular expression which matches
-                                  Git object paths to exclude from the scan.
-                                  This option can be specified multiple times to exclude multiple patterns.
-If not
-                                  provided (default), no Git object paths are excluded unless effectively excluded via the
-                                  --include-path-patterns option.
   -of, --output-format [json|compact|text]
                                   Specify the format in which the output needs to be generated `--output-format